YIMBYs for good!

 Protect any and all open space before it is developed!

 No Upzoning or Height-increase Recommendations: Denver's East Area Plan proposes to change the area's zoning recommendations to allow for higher buildings.
-That is simply not right – they cannot change recommendations or zoning without approval of the residents who already live here.
+It is simply not right that our city council is changing recommendations and zoning without the approval of the residents who already live here.
 They do not have our permission.
-We've been to the city meetings and discussions surrounding the East Area Plan, and there were hundreds of people who LIVE in our neighborhood who do NOT approve of ANY height increase recommendations.
-The current zoning is sufficient for more than enough growth.
+We've been to the city meetings and discussions surrounding the East Area Plan, and there were hundreds of people who LIVE in our neighborhood who did NOT approve of ANY height increase recommendations.
+Sadly, prior to the city changing our zoning, the previous zoning was sufficient for more than enough growth that the city was desiring (as confirmed by the city council!)

 Don't allow developers to negotiate or make deals with the city to allow them to build higher, cover more ground, or build less than the required amount of parking